3fs/mobileconnect-demo/README.md

 # Mobile Connect example apps (PHP SDK)

-**WARING: *This code is just a quick example how to get started with Mobile Connect PHP SDK it should not be cosidered to describe best practices.***
+**WARING: *This code is just a quick example how to get started with Mobile Connect PHP SDK it should not be considered to describe best practices.***

 ## Introduction
 This repo includes source code for Tapstore and Yolo Mobile Connect demo apps.
 This example is supplementary and does not replace documentation at the Mobile Connect developer portal.

 ## Repo Structure
-In root directory there are ```yolo/``` and ```tapstore/``` directories each containing stanalone app.
+In root directory there are ```yolo/``` and ```tapstore/``` directories each containing standalone app.
 (In future those directories will be referenced to as ```<app directory>```)

-Inside app direcotry there is Laravel application, directory structure is standard for Laravel apps.
-Please cunsult [Laravel documentation](http://laravel.com/docs/5.1) for details.
+Inside app directory there is Laravel application, directory structure is standard for Laravel apps.
+Please consult [Laravel documentation](http://laravel.com/docs/5.1) for details.
 Frontend is using Foundation.

 ### Getting set up
 Run following in app directory to get app ready (requires composer and bower):